Definition Guide Irish law and best practice

 Retail

-Retail workers often underestimate their work-at-height risks, but inspecting roofs, receiving deliveries, and handling customer purchases all involve Abrasive Wheels activities.
+Retail workers often underestimate their abrasive wheel risks, but inspecting roofs, receiving deliveries, and handling customer purchases all involve Abrasive Wheels activities.

 Office environments

-Even office workers perform work-at-height tasks - moving boxes of paper, relocating equipment, rearranging furniture.
+Even office workers perform abrasive wheel tasks - moving boxes of paper, relocating equipment, rearranging furniture.
 These occasional tasks can cause injury, particularly for workers not used to physical activity.

 The importance of Abrasive Wheels Training